Cevanvi/interview_questions/data_modeling/snowflake.md

+# Snowflake Schema

 A snowflake schema is a type of data warehouse schema that is characterized by a more complex structure compared to a star schema.
 It is called a snowflake schema because its diagram resembles a snowflake shape when the entity-relationship model is laid out.
 The schema is made up of fact tables, dimension tables, and sub-dimension tables.

 In a snowflake schema: